TNET-SNU/mmTLS/README.md

 # Figure 13b
 Since the throughput of mmTLS middlebox is already measured by evaluation for figure 8, it is enough to measure the throughput of an endpoint TLS server.
-Stop all the middlebox program on the middlebox machine (box1.kaist.ac.kr), and run the clients.
+Stop all the middlebox programs on the middlebox machine (box1.kaist.ac.kr), and run the clients.

 ```Bash
 ./stop-clients.sh